SteeltoeOSS/Documentation/labs/spring-one/exercise3.md

 ## Get Started

-We're going to add a database connection and context using entity framework, to the previously created application.
+We're going to add a database connection and context using entity framework to the previously created application.
 To get started add the Steeltoe package `Steeltoe.Connector.EFCore`.

 # [Visual Studio](#tab/visual-studio)